Into the Fog: Evaluating Robustness of Multiple Object Tracking: Volumetric Fog Rendering

 \section{Volumetric Fog Rendering}

-In the natural world, fog is a complex phenomenon that results from the concentration of water droplets in the air and causes alterations in the light scattering in the atmosphere.
-Depending on various factors such as humidity, temperature and air movement, fog varies in density and thickness, significantly affecting the visibility of distant objects~\cite{visionatmospher, Middleton1951,McCartney}.
+Depending on various factors such as humidity, temperature and air movement, natural fog varies in density and thickness, significantly affecting the visibility of distant objects~\cite{visionatmospher, Middleton1951,McCartney}.
 Accurately depicting such a complex phenomenon is a challenging task that must consider many factors.
-This section describes our pipeline for physic-based fog rendering applicable to an arbitrary MOT dataset.
+This section describes our framework for physic-based volumetric fog rendering applicable to an arbitrary MOT dataset.